MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/New-PSDrive.md

 ## NOTES

 - `New-PSDrive` is designed to work with the data exposed by any provider.
 To list the providers available in your session, use `Get-PSProvider`.
 For more information about providers, see [about_Providers](../Microsoft.PowerShell.Core/About/about_Providers.md).
 - Mapped network drives are specific to a user account.
-Mapped network drives that you create in sessions that are started by using the Run as administrator option or by using the credential of another user are not visible in a session that was started without explicit credentials, or by using the credentials of the current user.
+Mapped drives created in elevated sessions or sessions using the credential of another user are not visible in sessions started using different credentials.

 ## RELATED LINKS